ClementNerma/Rave/docs/books/hybrid.md

 #### Re-implementing the constructor

-As we saw the constructor couldn't be inherited, we can use overloads calling to redefine it simply.
-For example, if we have a child class which wants to have exactly the same constructor as its mother, we can do:
+As we saw, the constructor can't be inherited, but we can use still call it from a child class.
+For example, if we have a child class which wants to have exactly the same constructor than its mother, we can do:

 ```sn
 open class Mother {